Writing (WRIT)

 WRIT 102 Introduction to Academic Writing 3.00

-Critical reading, research, and academic writing arguments.
+Critical reading, research, and writing academic arguments.
 Emphasis on information literacy, elements of persuasion, documentation and citation.
 Students must pass with a C- or better.

 Prerequisites: